SilkRoadModerator/Android-Sanitization/README.md

 Google collects tons of our data with or without our concern with the help of devices and OS.

-I am more concerned about my privacy and data than anything why I tried to get rid of stock android OS which is of google's they ship their Android OS with devices along with Bloatware I don't like that much because they use to suck our information at every stage while using that Android OS and Android devices.
+I am more concerned about my privacy and data than anything, that's why I tried to get rid of Google's Services which comes by default with stock android devices and along with Bloatware, I don't like this free stuff that much because they use to suck our information at every stage while we are using that Android OS and Android devices.

+I do not use any mobile devices browser for internet browsing because lots of other apps can have access to that data.

+The data collected can include: your location, what device you're using, which advertisements you've clicked on, and many more.

 Apple does not allow us to have custom ROM and other stuff.